-The Board of Directors of Live Oak Bancshares, Inc. (together with its subsidiaries, the "Company"), acknowledges the risk that conflicts of interest may arise in obtaining persons involved in the business and civic community to act as directors, senior officers, and employees.
-Because of such persons' worth in attracting and maintaining business relationships, the board feels it prudent to adopt this Code of Ethics and Conflict of Interest Policy (this "Code").
+The Board of Directors (the "Board") of Live Oak Bancshares, Inc. (the "Company") and Live Oak Banking Company (the "Bank"), and their subsidiaries (collectively, "Live Oak"), acknowledges the risk that conflicts of interest may arise in obtaining persons involved in the business and civic community to act as directors, senior officers, and employees.
+Because of such persons' worth in attracting and maintaining business relationships, the Board feels it prudent to adopt this Code of Ethics and Conflict of Interest Policy (this "Code").

-In recognizing that excessive activities and gratuities and access to information could lead to conflicts of interest for employees, directors, and principal shareholders, the Board of Directors has developed this Code to recognize such positions and to prevent a loss of objectivity by requiring appropriate and trustworthy conduct.
+In recognizing that excessive activities and gratuities and access to information could lead to conflicts of interest for employees, directors, and principal shareholders, the Board has developed this Code to recognize such positions and to prevent a loss of objectivity by requiring appropriate and trustworthy conduct.